casper-network/docs/source/docs/casper/operators/aws-nodes/1-deploying.md

    docker-compose up --build -d
    ```

-2. To access the devcontainer, use the following command:
+2. To access the dev container, use the following command:

    ```bash
    docker exec -ti casper-node-on-cloud-cont bash